-Group holidays can generally take two forms.
+Group travel can generally take two forms.
 Either you arrange to go on a package tour, joining several people you have never met before.
 Or, you may decide to travel together with a group of friends and/ or family.

 The first of these options may be a great opportunity to meet new people, potentially from around the world.
 Package tours also mean that your trip will be largely planned out for you and that you should be in the safe hands of a tour guide, who will ensure that you get to visit several sights, that you are provided with accommodation, and that you are fed and watered.
 You can relax in the knowledge that you will be able to make the most of your trip abroad by catching the best attractions, and that you will have plenty of people to keep you company.